maxshuty/maxshuty/README.md

 ![Hey there, I'm Max.
 Tinkerer.
 Creator.
 Dad joke teller.
 Accessibility matters.
 Checkout my work below...](https://github.com/maxshuty/maxshuty/blob/main/maxs-profile-animation.gif)

-I am a software developer with a passion for accessibility & frontend development using technologies like Vue/Vuex & React/Redux.
+I am a software developer with full stack experience & a passion for following accessibility standards & frontend development using technologies like Vue/Vuex & React/Redux.

 ### Find me on the Web 🌎 :
-- See where I've been lately on [LinkedIn](https://www.linkedin.com/in/maxposhusta)
+- See what I've been up to lately on [LinkedIn](https://www.linkedin.com/in/maxposhusta)
 - Checkout my [StackOverflow](https://stackoverflow.com/users/4826740/maxshuty) profile to see what technology I've been geeking out over

 I believe that we should be designing with accessibility at the top of our minds to ensure we are creating an accessible web to create an equal experience for everyone.